reframejs/reframe/docs/overview.template.md

 ### What is Reframe?

-Reframe allows you to create apps by simply defining pages with
+Reframe allows you to create apps by simply defining pages where one page is defined by
- - a React component, and
+ - one React component,
+ - one route, and
- - a *page object*, which is a JavaScript object that defines the page.
+ - one *page object*, which is a plain JavaScript object that defines the page's React component, the page's route, the page's &lt;title&gt;, etc.

-Reframe takes care of the rest; It automatically transpiles, bundles and serves your pages.
+Reframe takes care of the rest; It automatically transpiles, bundles, serves, and routes your pages.

+This means that no configuration is required to create a React web app: no build configuration, no server configuration.
+All you need is one React component, one route, and one page object per page.
+But, and only if you need to, everything is customizable: you can customize the transpiling & bundling, the server, the browser entry code, the process manager, etc.

 With Reframe, you can easily create
- - universal react apps (in other words apps with server-side rendering),
+ - universal React apps (in other words apps with React Server-Side Rendering),
- - static react apps (in other words apps where all pages' HTML are rendered at build-time), and
+ - static React apps (in other words apps where all pages' HTML are rendered at build-time), and
- - other kinds of react apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section).
+ - other kinds of React apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section).

 A page object looks like this: